 The Significance of Sleep

 As reported by BC Heights, a 2007 study of sleeplessness revealed that a lack of sleep leads to an array of health problems.
-Specifically, a lack of sleep actually drops the amount of white blood cells in the body.
+Specifically, a lack of sleep actually drops the number of white blood cells in the body.
 With a loss of white blood cells, the body’s immune system is also taxed and less powerful.
-In the 2007 study, as experts examined the influence of sleep in rats, scientists discovered that after significant and consistent sleep loss, the rats’ immune systems eventually completely failed.
+In a 2007 study, as experts examined the influence of sleep in rats, scientists discovered that after significant and consistent sleep loss, the rats’ immune systems eventually completely failed.

 While sleep helps restore our immune systems and bodies, the role of sleep in one’s academic abilities is a bit more unique.
 As the National Institute of Neurological Disorders and Stroke (NINDS) supports, sleep is not only necessary for survival, but for brain development and optimal mental processing as well.

-Exploring the influence of sleep on the brain, NINDS asserts that a lack of sleep leads to inability to concentrate, impaired memory and physical performance abilities, and a reduced ability to carry out math calculations.
+Exploring the influence of sleep on the brain, NINDS asserts that a lack of sleep leads to an inability to concentrate, impaired memory and physical performance abilities, and a reduced ability to carry out math calculations.
 Heightening these issues, if sleep deprivation patterns continue, hallucinations and drastic mood swings may also begin to develop.

-The brain’s impairment due to lack of sleep can be caused from an array of physical responses.
+The brain’s impairment due to lack of sleep can be caused by an array of physical responses.
 As NINDS explains, “Some experts believe sleep gives neurons used while we are awake a chance to shut down and repair themselves.
 Without sleep, neurons may become so depleted in energy or so polluted with byproducts of normal cellular activities that they begin to malfunction.”
 Without an opportunity to rest and regenerate, our brain gradually loses its ability to function at an optimal level.

 Adding to this, sleep may even stimulate various neurological connections that would otherwise deteriorate; therefore, sleep can help restore cells and memory and may even prevent potential brain damage from developing.

 Finally, in adding even more significance to the influence of sleep, further studies also reveal that a lack of sleep can lead to a reduced breakdown of proteins in the body.
-Considering that proteins are essential for cellular growth and cellular repair, lack of sleep can severely impede upon a child’s essential growth processes.
+Considering that proteins are essential for cellular growth and cellular repair, lack of sleep can severely impede a child’s essential growth processes.

 The Link between Sleep and Student Performance

-As an array of studies and trials reveal, a consistent intake of sleep and rest allows the body and brain to repair itself, grow, and make imperative connections.
+As an array of studies and trials reveal, a consistent intake of sleep and rest allows the body and brain to repair themselves, grow, and make imperative connections.
 In fact, these connections can be used to reinforce learning.
 According to NINDS, nerve-signaling patterns that occur during the day, while people are awake, can be mirrored and repeated during sleep.
-Due to various studies, experts believe that the nerve-signaling repetitions can help encode data, information, and memories – all while powerfully improving learning.
+Due to various studies, experts believe that nerve-signaling repetitions can help encode data, information, and memories – all while powerfully improving learning.